vanilla/locales/README.md

 We [moved our Transifex project](https://open.vanillaforums.com/discussion/28108/vanillas-transifex-moved-rejoin-your-team#latest) in October 2014.
 This removed all contributors _automatically_.
 Please rejoin your teams!
 We apologize for the inconvenience and definitely didn't intend to remove you.

 Our contributors have given Vanilla terrific international language support.
 Thanks for your support!

+### Updating locales with transifex translations

+Translations in transifex are automatically added to transifex branch.
+You'll need to create a pull request to merge transfiex branch to master.
+Make sure transifex branch does not get deleted.